thewtex/thesis/introduction/background_and_significance.rst

 Etiology of stroke and the role of atherosclerotic plaque
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Stroke is a disease that effects the most defining and critical organ of the human
+Stroke is a disease that effects the most defining and critical organ of the
-body, the brain.
-Stroke is a result of prolonged hypoxia to neural tissue resulting
+human body, the brain.
+Stroke is a result of prolonged hypoxia to neural tissue
+resulting in cell death that can occur because of infarction, hemorrhage, or
-in cell death.
-Symptoms include compromised movement, speech, cognition, and death.
+subarachnoid hemorrhage [Whisnant1990]_.
+Symptoms include compromised movement,
-Location and extent of neuron injury determine the resulting neuronal dysfunction.
+speech, cognition, and death.
+Location and extent of neuronal injury determine
-While stroke is an acute ischemic cerebrovascular event with long lasting effects,
+the resulting neuronal dysfunction.
+While stroke is an acute ischemic
+cerebrovascular event with long lasting effects, there are similar ischemic
-there are similar ischemic pathologies with different time-courses.
-Transient
+cerebrovascular pathologies with different time-courses.
+For example, transient
-ischemic attacks, TIA, usually last from 2-15 minutes.
-They result in cerebral impairment
+ischemic attacks (TIA), usually last from 2-15 minutes.
+They result in cerebral
-that subsides in under twenty-four hours [Whisnant1990]_.
-In addition, there also
+impairment that subsides in under twenty-four hours [Whisnant1990]_.
+In
-may be chronic ischemic events resulting from microemboli that explains some dementias
+addition, there also may be chronic ischemic events resulting from microemboli
-due to the vascular cognitive impairment [Whisnant1990]_.
-According to Hachinski et al.,
+that explain some dementias due to vascular cognitive impairment
+[Whisnant1990]_.
+According to Hachinski et al., one in three people will
-one three people will experience stroke or dementia, but twice as many individuals will have
+experience stroke or dementia, but twice as many individuals will incur
 cognitive impairment to a lesser degree [Hachinski2006]_.
-Hachinski reported efforts of the
+Hachinski reported on
-National Institute of Neurological Disorders and Stroke-Canadian Stroke
+the efforts of the National Institute of Neurological Disorders and Stroke
-Network's effort to create a standard way to identify and report the degree of
+(NINDS) and the Canadian Stroke Network's (CSN) effort to create a standard way
+to identify and report on the degree of cognitive impairment.
+Vascular
-cognitive impairment because vascular cognitive impairment is likely to be a hot
+cognitive impairment is likely to become a productive area of future research
-area of future research since it has has been a largely unrecognized detriment
+since it has been a largely unrecognized detriment to human health.
+Its
-to human health with widespread presence and increasing importance as life
+widespread presence and increasing importance to quality of life as life
-expectancy continues to be prolonged [Hachinski2006,Hennerici2004]_.
-Recent evidence has emerged
+expectancy continues to be prolonged cannot be understated
+[Hachinski2006,Hennerici2004]_.
+Recent evidence has emerged suggesting that
-suggesting that cerebral emboli may be a cause or accelorator for the cognitive decline
+cerebral emboli may be a cause or accelerator for cognitive decline associated
-associated with Alzheimer's [Purandare2006a,Purandare2006,Purandare2007]_.
-Some have termed the Alzheimer's/vascular disease combination 'mixed dementia', and it has gained increased recognition as the cause
+with Alzheimer's [Purandare2006a,Purandare2006,Purandare2007]_.
+Some
+researchers have termed the Alzheimer's/vascular disease combination as 'mixed
+dementia', and it has gained increased recognition as the cause of mild
-of mild cognitive impairment observed with aging [Langa2004,Schneider2009,Deschaintre2009]_.
+cognitive impairment observed with aging
-Mild cognitive impairment, which may be a precursor to Alzheimer's,  is thought to occur
+[Langa2004,Schneider2009,Deschaintre2009]_.
+Mild cognitive impairment, which
+may be a precursor to Alzheimer's,  is thought to occur in 10 to 20 percent of
-in 10 to 20 percent of the elderly, and Alzheimer's is one of the fastest
+the elderly.
+Alzheimer's disease is one of the fastest growing causes of death
-growing causes of death in the United States: the number of deaths per year
+in the United States: the number of deaths per year increased by 47% from 2000
-increased by 47% from 2000 to 2006 [AAStats2009]_.
-Furthermore, a correlation
+to 2006 [AAStats2009]_.
+Furthermore, a correlation between migraine and
-between migraine and ischemic stroke has led to the suggestion that embolic ischemia
+ischemic stroke has led to the suggestion that embolic ischemia may increase
-may increase migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.
-For example,
+migraine risk [Zotto2008,Agostoni2007,Schoenen2006]_.
+For example, Jesurum et
-Jesurum et al. found that migraine with aura can be relieved when the source
+al. [Jesurum2008]_ found that migraine with aura can be relieved when the source
 of ischemia causing emboli, a right-to-left shunt via a patent foramen ovale
-(PFO), is closed even partially with surgery [Jesurum2008]_.
+(PFO), is closed even partially with surgery.

+While the effects of stroke are far reaching, there are only a few basic causes.
-The pathogenesis of stroke is classified into four categories [Whisnant1990]_:
+The pathogenesis of stroke can be classified into four categories
-brain hemorrhage, subarachnoid hemorrhage, intracranial hemorrhage from an
+[Whisnant1990]_, namely: brain hemorrhage, subarachnoid hemorrhage, intracranial
-arteriovenous malformation, and brain infarction, which is also referenced as
+hemorrhage from an arteriovenous malformation, and brain infarction, which is
-*ischemic stroke*.
-Mechanisms of cerebral infarction are further divided into
+also referenced as *ischemic stroke*.
+Mechanisms of cerebral infarction are
-subcategories, namely, thrombotic, embolic, and hemodynamic.
-Thrombotic infarction
+further divided into subcategories, namely, thrombotic, embolic, and
-usually occurs with a thrombosis that forms around an atherosclerotic plaque.
+hemodynamic.
+Thrombotic infarction usually occurs with a thrombosis that forms
-This will can occur with the larger cerebral arteries that possess extensive cerebrovascular
+around an atherosclerotic plaque.
+This can occur with the larger cerebral
-disease.
+arteries that possess extensive cerebrovascular disease.

 Emboli causing brain infarction can have many origins.
-One source of emboli is the heart.
+One source of emboli is
+the heart.
 Cardioembolic stroke can be due to many conditions.
-Atrial fibrillation, recent
+Atrial
-myocardial infarction, congestive heart failure, valve disease or mechanical
+fibrillation, recent myocardial infarction, congestive heart failure, valve
-valve replacement can result in thrombosis with free passage to the brain.
+disease or mechanical valve replacement can result in thrombosis with free
-Stroke that was previously labeled idiopathic, paradoxical, or crypotogenic, is
+passage to the brain.
+Stroke that were previously labeled idiopathic,
-now thought to be primarily caused by a patent foramen ovale (PFO).
-A PFO
+paradoxical, or crypotogenic, are now thought to be primarily caused by a patent
-occurs when the shunt in the fetus's atrial septum, for bypassing circulation
+foramen ovale (PFO).
+A PFO occurs when the shunt in the fetus's atrial septum,
-to the lungs, fails to close after birth.
-There can be a clot within the shunt
+for bypassing circulation to the lungs, fails to close after birth.
+A clot
-or a peripheral venous thrombus that has bypassed the lungs.
-[Whisnant1990]_
+within the shunt or a peripheral venous thrombus that has bypassed the lungs
+could then find its way to cerebral tissue [Whisnant1990]_.
+Finally,
-Finally, hemodynamic brain infarctions refer to hypoperfusion due to plaque stenosis
+hemodynamic brain infarctions refer to hypoperfusion due to plaque stenosis or
-or occlusion.
-The stroke pathogenesis targeted in the work presented is emboli
+occlusion.
+The stroke pathogenesis targeted in this work are emboli originating
 from carotid plaque.
-This is one of the common causes of stroke, underlying over
+This is one of the more common causes of stroke,
-50% of strokes [Nikic2006,Rothwell2000]_ .
-The carotid artery is the main
+underlying over 50% of strokes [Nikic2006,Rothwell2000]_.
+The carotid artery is
-conduit of blood to the brain.
-In humans there is a left and right common
+the main conduit of blood to the brain.
+In humans there is a left and right
-carotid artery (CCA) that bifurcates in the upper neck into the internal carotid
+common carotid artery (CCA) that bifurcates in the upper neck into the internal
-artery (ICA) and the external carotid artery (ECA).
-The diameter of the CCA is
+carotid artery (ICA) and the external carotid artery (ECA).
+The diameter of the
-typical 0.5 mm although age and atherosclerosis can increased diameter through
+CCA is typical 0.5 mm although age and atherosclerosis can increase diameter
-remodeling [Eigenbrodt2006]_.
-Large muscular arteries are prone to develop
+through remodeling [Eigenbrodt2006]_.
+Large muscular arteries are prone to
-atherosclerosis and areas of hemodynamic disturbance are inherently susceptible to
+develop atherosclerosis and areas of hemodynamic disturbance are inherently
-atherosclerosis, so plaque invariably develops around the bifurcation at the
+susceptible to atherosclerosis, so plaque invariably develops around the
-carotid bulb.
+bifurcation at the carotid bulb.

-Carotid endarterectomy, CEA, is a surgery performed to reduce the risk of stroke
+Carotid endarterectomy (CEA), is a surgery performed to reduce the risk of
-from carotid atherosclerosis.
-It involves accessing the carotid in the neck near
+stroke from carotid atherosclerosis.
+It involves accessing the carotid in the
-the carotid bulb.
-An incision is made longitudinally along the carotid, the plaque
+neck near the carotid bulb.
+An incision is made longitudinally along the
-is scraped out, and the surgical site closed.
-CEA has been performed since 1954,
+carotid, the plaque is scraped out, and the surgical site closed.
+CEA has been
-and approximately one million surgeries have been performed between 1974 to 1985
+performed since 1954, and approximately one million surgeries have been
-[Barnett1998]_.
-Two large scale clinical trials were performed in the 1990s to
+performed between 1974 to 1985 [Barnett1998]_.
+Two large scale clinical trials
-test the safety and effectiveness of CEA, namely the North American Symptomatic
+were performed in the 1990s to test the safety and effectiveness of CEA, namely
-Carotid Endarterectomy Trial, NASCET, and the Committee for the Asymptomatic Carotid
+the North American Symptomatic Carotid Endarterectomy Trial (NASCET), and the
+Committee for the Asymptomatic Carotid Atherosclerosis Study (ACAS)
-Atherosclerosis Study, ACAS [NASCET1991,ACAS1995,Barnett1998]_.
-The metric for
+[NASCET1991,ACAS1995,Barnett1998]_.
+The metric for stroke risk used during the
-stroke risk used during the trials was the extent of stenosis.
-Severe stenosis,
+trials was the extent of stenosis.
+In patients with severe stenosis, defined to
-defined to be 70 to 99%, demonstrated CEA has significant ipsilateral benefit over
+be 70 to 99%, the results demonstrated that CEA had significant ipsilateral
-medical treatment alone.
-Stenosis from 50 to 69% had a moderate reduction in stroke
+benefit over medical treatment alone.
+However, stenosis from 50 to 69% had a
-risk, and there was no significant statistical benefit for patients with stenosis
+moderate reduction in stroke risk, and there was no significant statistical
-less than 50%.
-It was estimated that for patients with 50 to 69% stenosis, it took
+benefit for patients with stenosis less than 50%.
+It was estimated that for
+patients with 50 to 69% stenosis, it took 15 surgeries to prevent one stroke in
-15 surgeries to prevent one stroke in a five year period.
-Another study from the
+a five year period.
+Another study from the European Carotid Surgery Trial
-European Carotid Surgery Trial concluded that CEA was beneficial in only 16% of
-patients with 70-99% stenosis.
+concluded that CEA was beneficial in only 16% of patients with 70-99% stenosis.
 [Rothwell1999]_

-Surgical complications and costs solicit increased specificity in the
+Surgical complications and costs also solicit increased specificity in the
 selection of CEA candidates.
 In general, CEA has low rates of death and
 morbidity, but patients with a history of tobacco use, substantial angina,
-contralateral occlusion, or preoperative TIA have elevated risk of
+contralateral occlusion, or preoperative TIA have elevated risk of complications
-complications [Duncan2008]_.
-Most patients with significant carotid plaques are
+[Duncan2008]_.
+Most patients with significant carotid plaques are older and
-older and have other symptoms of cardiovascular disease, and the surgical risks
+have other symptoms of cardiovascular disease, and the surgical risks must be
-must be weighed carefully.
-Yet, stroke is a widespread detriment to public health
+weighed carefully.
+Yet, stroke is a widespread detriment to public health and
-and increased sensitivity to stroke risk is desired for appropriate prophylactic
+increased sensitivity to stroke risk is desired for appropriate prophylactic
 treatments.
 The risk factors for stroke are well known and include diabetes,
 hypercholesterolemia, hypertension, coronary heart disease, tobacco use, large
 artery disease, atrial fibrillation, patent foramen ovale or atrial septal
 defect, and cervical artery dissection [Arnold2008]_.
-In 2005, 780 thousand
+In 2005, 780 thousand new
-new cases of stroke occurred in the United
+cases of stroke occurred in the United States.
+[AHAStats2008]_  There were 150
-States.
-[AHAStats2008]_  There were 150 thousand deaths in the United States
+thousand deaths in the United States during 2004.
+While mortality rates have
-during 2004.
-While mortality rates have decreased over the years, morbidity
+decreased over the years, morbidity is a public health and financial burden
-is a public health and financial burden because of the recovery and rehabilitation
+because of the recovery and rehabilitation required.
+Around 5.8 million stroke
-required.
-Around 5.8 million stroke survivors are alive today.
-It is estimated
+survivors are alive today.
+It is estimated that the direct medical costs in the
-that the direct medical costs in the United States due to stroke were $43.7 billion
+United States due to stroke were $43.7 billion dollars in 2008.
+[AHAStats2008]_
-dollars in 2008.
-[AHAStats2008]_ Therefore, the most effective method of addressing
+Therefore, the most effective method of addressing stroke is prevention.
+The
-stroke is prevention.
-The purpose of the proposed research are to develop methods
+purpose of the proposed research is to develop methods to more effectively
-to more effectively identify stroke risk from embolic carotid plaque.
+identify and stratify stroke risk from embolic carotid plaque.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~